-A few days ago, precisely the 8th of March, the world turned PINK (or yellow…read on to understand why) for International Women’s Day.
-As an Italian living in Chicago, this was for me the unique opportunity to export another staple of the Made in Italy and help my dear American friends to discover, after introducing them to genuine Italian food and Italian culture the ultimate BFF night in Italy: la Festa della Donna!
+Today, the 8th of March, the world turns PINK (or yellow…read on to understand why) for International Women’s Day.
+As an Italian living in New York, this is for me the unique opportunity to export another staple of the Made in Italy and help my dear American friends to discover, after introducing them to genuine Italian food and Italian culture the ultimate BFF night in Italy: la Festa della Donna!

 In our Select Italy world of travel, particularly food & wine, many Italian women are globally recognized for their contribution to their industries, once completely in the hands of their men counterparts.
 Women in wine, for examples, have surged in Italy – the Antinori sisters and the Casato Prime Donne run by Donatella Cinelli Colombini are the ultimate examples.
 But this is for another story…this blog is going to tell you how to focus on how to have an Italian style international women day.